Frederick Gebhard: Marriages

 In 1894, Gebhard married Louise Hollingsworth Morris (1877–1936) of Baltimore; the ceremony was held in the home of her parents and officiated by Maltbie Davenport Babcock a Presbyterian minister.
 The couple divorced in 1901, he claiming desertion and she claiming he sent her away; the divorce was granted in her favor.
 Soon after the divorce Louise married Henry Clews Jr., the American-born artist.

-Gebhard next married Marie Louise Gamble (1880–1974), an actress known as Marie Wilson, who had been a member of a sextette called the Florodora.
+Gebhard next married Marie Louise Gamble (1880–1974), an actress known as Marie Wilson, who had been a member of a sextet called the Florodora.
 The wedding was a secret affair carried out in 1907 by the Baptist minister Rev Harry Marsh Warren, but the details leaked out months later.
 Warren was known as the "Hotel Parson" because he held services in hotel lobbies and was available at all hour to marry couples on demand.
 He was also the founder of the National Save a Life League, formed to prevent suicides.
 Although they parted, Marie returned to nurse Gebhard in his final illness.
 Following his death in 1910, Marie disputed his will that named his sister Isabelle as sole beneficiary.
 Marie claimed that a new will had been made before he died; she also claimed that the value of the estate was much higher than the figure declared in the probate.